 When If you experience this error while updating an iPod touch (2nd generation) or iPhone 3G, then please use the standard update or restore process in iTunes (click Update or Restore).

-may be indicate that you need to free up more disk space on the computer before trying to restore again.
+may indicate that you need to free up more disk space on the computer before trying to restore again.

 You may not have the latest version of iTunes installed Update to the latest version of the iTunes.
-If the issue will persists, then follow the steps above in “Unable to contact the iOS software update server gs.apple.com”.
+If the issue will persist, then follow the steps above in “Unable to contact the iOS software update server gs.apple.com”.

 If you are using the Mac, you may be able to resolve an error 3004 by quitting iTunes and using the following command at the command line: dscacheuti -flush cache